Current stats

 117,757 children in mainstream primary schools with an EHCP (Education Health and Care Plan) and 629,184 children reported as requiring SEN support, without an EHCP.
 That totals 16% of the 4,647,851 head count of children currently in our mainstream state funded nurseries and primary schools.
 (Gov.uk)

-With training for teachers on SEND currently totalling one day of a PGCE year, how does this support our teachers to have the knowledge, skills and foundational points of reference?
-How does this enable our teachers to provide the enabling, supportive, neuroaffirming spaces our children need?
+With training for teachers on SEND currently totalling one half day of a PGCE year, how does this support our teachers to have the knowledge, skills and foundational points of reference?
+How does this enable our teachers to provide the enabling, supportive, neurodiversity affirming spaces our children need?
 Therefore, how does this provide school experiences for our children that will support them to thrive?

 Cry for help